Shaishunaga dynasty: History

-Establishment

-According to Buddhist tradition, Shishunaga was amatya in Haryanka kingdom, who revolted and became the king.
+Historicity

+Jain texts have skipped over the Shaishunaga dynasty.
+They mention instead that Udayin (of the preceding Haryanka dynasty) was killed by an assassin of rival kingdom.
+Being childless, he was succeeded by Nanda who was selected by his ministers.

+Historian K. T. S. Sarao — who favors the Buddhist "short chronology" — has dated Udayin's reign to c.
+373-357 BCE, i.e., only a short time before the Nanda dynasty which preceded Chandragupta Maurya.
+Sarao has suggested that the kingdom of Magadha became divided after Udayin's death: with the "suspicious" lists of different successors listed in various texts possibly having ruled in different locations simultaneously instead of one after another, until the kingdom was re-unified.
+Similarly, Keay — another proponent of the Short Chronology — states that there is great uncertainty about the royal succession for this period, probably because there was a period of "court intrigues and murders," during which "evidently the throne changed hands frequently, perhaps with more than one incumbent claiming to occupy it at the same time" until Mahapadma Nanda was able to secure the throne.

 Rulers

 Shishunaga

 Shishunaga founded his dynasty in 413 BCE with its capital in Rajgir and later Pataliputra (both in what is now Bihar).
 Buddhist sources indicate that he had a secondary capital at Vaishali, formerly the capital of Vajji, until it was conquered by Magadha.
 The Shaishunaga dynasty ruled one of the largest empires in the Indian subcontinent.
-Most important achievement of Shisunga was destruction of the Pradyota dynasty of Avanti.
-This brought to an end the hundred year old rivalry between Magadh and Avanti.
-From then Avanti became a part of Magadh.
+Shishunaga ended the Pradyota dynasty of Avanti, ending the centuries old rivalry between their kingdoms and annexing Avanti into Magadha.

 Kakavarna/Kalashoka

 According to the Puranas, Shishunaga was succeeded by his son Kakavarna and according to the Sinhala chronicles by his son Kalashoka.
 On the basis of the evidence of the Ashokavadana, Hermann Jacobi, Wilhelm Geiger and Ramakrishna Gopal Bhandarkar concluded that both are the same.
 During Shishunaga's reign, he was the governor of Varanasi.
 The two most significant events of his reign are the Second Buddhist council at Vaishali in 383 BC and the final transfer of the capital to Pataliputra.
 According to the Harshacharita, he was killed by a dagger thrust into his throat in the vicinity of his capital.
 According to Buddhist tradition, he had nine or ten sons, who were ousted by Ugrasena Nanda.